isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 Ryo had watched it for some time and put his hands on my shirts and said, "I’ll do it for you."
 After that, buttoning became Ryo’s daily chore.
 He was worried about it.

------He was eight years old then---so already eighteen years old-----
+-----He was eight years old then---now is already eighteen-----

 "Father, could you please change my family name back to Iha?"